William-Ogilvie/EasyA_Project_current_block_tracker/README.md

 The front end is a simple block tracker so upon pressing the button it uses Polkadot to find the current block in the chain produced by the node.

-(This is a simple project that I made in a few hours during the London EasyA Polkadot Hackathon with the assistance of chat GPT to gain more of an understanding of blockchain and Polkadot)
+(This is a simple project that I made during the London EasyA Polkadot Hackathon with the assistance of chat GPT to gain more of an understanding of blockchain and Polkadot)